neektza/nikicajokic.me/_posts/2014-10-17-eventmachine_internals_and_the_reactor_pattern.md

 ---
 [^1]: By using the [```IO#fcntl```](http://ruby-doc.org/core-2.1.2/IO.html#method-i-fcntl) method which is just a ruby wrapper over the [```fcntl```](http://linux.die.net/man/2/fcntl) system call for manipulating file descriptors.
 [^2]: The [```IO#select```](http://ruby-doc.org/core-2.1.2/IO.html#method-c-select) method is just a thin wrapper over the [```select```](http://linux.die.net/man/2/select) system call.
-[^3]: EventMachine previously used a Pipe, but now uses an UDP socket to signal a loopbreak because pipes aren't available on Windows machines.
+[^3]: EventMachine previously used a Pipe, but now uses a UDP socket to signal a loopbreak because pipes aren't available on Windows machines.
 I find the pipe implementation cleaner and more elegant so I present it as such here.
 [^4]: Fetching is done in a thread-safe manner since Ruby's Queue implementation is thread-safe.
-That's why you should always use it instead of rolling your own custom, Array backed queue.
+That's why you should always use it instead of rolling your own, custom Array backed queue.
-[^5]: It's important to note that there needn't actually be a callback since we don't need to provide one when deferring if we don't care about the result.
+[^5]: It's important to note that there needn't actually be a callback since we don't need to provide one when deferring, especially if we don't care about the result.